ryokurashina/q-gcm/README.md

-The Quasi-Geostrophic Coupled Model (Q-GCM)
+The Quasi-Geostrophic Coupled Model (Q-GCM) - Adapted for use at Imperial College London
 # Compile and run the double gyre ocean only case

 ## Create the forcing file: